Wallan derailment: Aftermath

 The derailment caused the closure of the North East line and the adjacent broad gauge line, impacting freight services and V/Line services to Seymour, Shepparton and Albury.
 On 23 February, the Australian Rail Track Corporation commenced removal of the train from the rail corridor.
 Seymour and Shepparton V/Line services resumed on 1 March, followed by Albury services on 2 March.
 Major speed restrictions were in turn enforced on the North East line, with NSW TrainLink temporarily terminating services at Albury.
 Passengers reported that the train had been gaining speed at the time of the accident, after being stopped due to a signalling issue.

 In the days preceding the accident, trains were scheduled to pass through the turnout in the straight ahead position.
 On that day, trains were instead diverted into a passing loop while work was carried out on the adjacent track.
 The Victorian branch of the Australian Rail Tram and Bus Industry Union reported that V/Line drivers were refusing to traverse through the section of track that the XPT service derailed on.

 Regularly scheduled XPT services between Sydney and Melbourne resumed on 4 June.
-Of the two power cars, XP2000 was returned to service while XP2018 remained in store as at May 2021 at Maintrain, Auburn pending the completion of investigations.
+Of the two power cars, XP2000 was returned to service while XP2018 remained in store as of May 2021 at Maintrain, Auburn pending the completion of investigations.

 On 24 February 2023 after being rebuilt and rail tested XP2019 (formerly XP2018) returned to revenue service operating a Sydney-to-Dubbo service.
-The renumbering of the power car occurred as it was involved in a fatal accident with rail tradition to never use the same number after a fatal incident.
+The power car was renumbered in accordance with a railway tradition of retiring the numbers of rolling stock involved in fatal accidents.
 Its return to service followed a rebuild and rail trial of XP2019.